jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 ![ADHD-wow](/images/adhd-wow.gif)

 {{% note %}}
-The doctor suggested that I would benefit from some medication, and to get with my primary doctor to identify what would work best.
-I did, and the results were almost immediate.
 “THIS is how I’m supposed to feel?
+This iw what a functional brain feels like?
 This is what being able to focus on something is supposed to look like?
-THIS is how all the normies functioned?”
+THIS is how all the normies function?”
 {{% /note %}}

 ---